 We often hear that churches need to hire new staff.
 Or they need a budget for advertising.
 Or maybe they need to expand or renovate their facilities.
 But where are they ever going to find the money to make such changes?

-But there are a lot of church growth strategies that don’t require bucketloads of money.
+There are a lot of church growth strategies that don’t require bucketloads of money.
 These are things you can work on as soon as today, despite any budget constraints.

 #1 – Adopt a people-first communication approach.